A scene from İzmir (Michel Paboudjian Collection), houshamadyan.org

-Hrant Dink Foundation will be organizing a scientific conference titled ‘İzmir and the Region: A Century of Social, Economic and Cultural Change, 1850 - 1950’ in İzmir on 24-25 November 2017.
+Hrant Dink Foundation will be organizing a scientific conference titled ‘İzmir and the Region: A Hundred Years of Social, Economic and Cultural Change, 1850 - 1950’ in İzmir on 24-25 November 2017.
 The conference seeks to contribute to a thorough understanding of the social, economic, political and cultural changes that occurred in the city of İzmir and its hinterland between the years 1850 and 1950, and to present to the academia the recent studies conducted on this subject.

 Western Anatolia’s integration with the global economy has a rather long history.
 Yet, the integration process particularly gained momentum and pace after 1838-39, and foreign capital investments flowing to İzmir increased considerably from 1856 onwards.
 The reforms made in the Ottoman provincial administration led to social and economic transformations, which in turn expedited integration of İzmir and the region with the global market.
 In parallel to İzmir’s development as a harbor city for the exportation of agricultural goods, a new form of economic existence/model emerged on the axis of predominantly Muslim producers, non-Muslim brokers/merchants and Levantine exporters.
 Consequently, the city of İzmir grew richer in the last years of the empire with the exportation of agricultural goods and raw materials, thus gaining a prominent place among the harbor cities of the Eastern Mediterranean such as Thessaloniki, Mersin, İskenderun, Beirut and Alexandria.
 The physical and social fabric of the city had also been reshaped in such a cosmopolite and multicultural context.
 The newspapers published in İzmir in 1914 in English, French, Ladino, Armenian, Greek and Turkish reveal the multicultural nature of the city.

 The demographic, economic and physical transformations/destruction that took place in İzmir after the Balkan Wars, World War I, İzmir’s Invasion, the War of Liberation launched by the Ankara Government and the foundation of the Republic of Turkey in 1923 caused the city to withdraw itself into its shell, thus gradually weakening its ties with the world economy.
-As the Aegean Region was the battle field of the Turkish War of Independence between 1919 and 1922, its economy became stagnant and the city suffered physical destruction after the great fire in 1922.
+As the Aegean Region was the battle field of the Turkish War of Liberation between 1919 and 1922, its economy became stagnant and the city suffered physical destruction after the great fire in 1922.
 Following the Exchange of Populations between Turkey and Greece in 1923-24, the demographic structure and social fabric of the region did also change.
 In particular, due to the étatist economic policies put into place after the Great Depression of 1929, İzmir withdrew itself.
 After the World War II, İzmir and the Aegean Region started playing a pioneer role in the political developments that took place in Turkey.
 Thus, the city and its hinterland once again became a center of attraction.

 As a region that was deeply affected by demographic, economic, political and cultural collapse both before and after the foundation of the Republic, İzmir and its surrounding region do deserve academic interest.
 The story of İzmir between 1850 and 1950 can also be seen as a summary of how Turkey interacts with the world.
 Therefore, at this conference, we would like to particularly encourage and see academic studies that address - in a comprehensive and critical manner - the ‘traumatic’ transformations İzmir and its surrounding region went through; studies that are of interdisciplinary nature; and studies that go beyond the envisioning of nation-state.